NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 Mostly a debugging tool, that can be inserted anywhere in the source code (past the kernel) to show register states at a certain time.

 ### MEMD %1 %2
-Perform a hexdump of memory at the specified location, for the specified length.
+Perform a hex-dump of memory at the specified location, for the specified length.
-Arg1 is the physical address to start the hexdump from.
+Arg1 is the physical address to start the hex-dump from.
 Arg2 is the length of the dump in hex.
 This is always 16-byte-aligned (meaning rounded to the nearest 0x10).

 ### REBOOT
 Reboot the system by forcing a null IDT and calling a software interruption.
-This command is safeguarded by the parser, which only forces a reboot after the command is entered twice, <em>consecutively</em>.
+This command is safeguarded by the parser, which only forces a reboot after the command is entered twice, _consecutively_.

 ### SHUTDOWN
 Shutdown the system by using ACPI.
 Error-checks to make sure ACPI is enabled before trying a port output to PM1a.